The Old Man of Israel Has His Say about the Big Day

 Latest posts by Jim W. Dean (see all)

-Posted by Jim W. Dean on 11:02 am, With 0 Reads, Filed under Middle East, World News.
+Posted by Jim W. Dean on 11:02 am, With 0 Reads, Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.